vmware-archive/spring-boot-data-rest-demo/AddUI.md

 bower install --save PolymerElements/paper-button
 ```

-Important!
+> Important!
 Eclipse will not see the files until you tell it to refresh its view.
 In the Package Explorer Right-click on the static directory and select "Refresh".
 You will now see the created bower.json and bower_components directory.

 ## Create the Display Component

 1. Right-click on /src/main/resources/static and select New -> Folder.
 Name it elements.
 2. Right-click on the elements directory and select New -> File.
 Name it greeting-display.html
-3. OpenCopy the contents below into the file.
+3. Copy the contents below into the file.

 ```html
 <link rel="import" href="../bower_components/polymer/polymer.html">